 `(above Tab / left of 1) to exit text mode.

 pto print an array of your drawing to the serial terminal.
 You can copy this, and put it back in your sketch if you want to load it again.

 lto load a pre-defined array from the sketch.
 The sketch includes a demo array, which was created from the print command.
 Follow this example to load your own drawings!

 Give the paint sketch a try!
 See if you can make the next great

 Lite-Brite LED Panel picture.
 If you make something neat, share it with us!
 Don't laugh.
 I drew that SFE flame one pixel at a time!
 Here are our creations:

 |A drawing on the 16x32 panel.||An example drawing on the 32x32 panel.|

 Try modifying the code to change the color and move around the matrix using potentiometers and buttons.
 You can see it in action in our product showcase:

 Now that you know how to make use of these beautiful RGB LED matrices, what nifty project are you going to create with them?
 Here are some more resources, if you need them:

-If you’re looking for some inspiration, or more stuff to learn, check out these tutorials:
+If you're looking for even more inspiration or more stuff to learn, check out these tutorials: